 COVID-19 Business Preparedness Plan Templates

 Business preparedness plans will help businesses re-open while keeping employees and customers safe.
 Find downloadable business preparedness plan templates and other resources from the Minnesota Dept. of Labor.

 Info from SBA, Partners and Sister Agencies

 Southwest Initiative Foundation continues to share additional resources as they become available.
 Please note this is not an all-inclusive list.

-- Minnesota Chamber of Commerce COVID-19 Business Toolkit as well as a local database of business relief programs.
+- The Minnesota Chamber of Commerce has a COVID-19 Business Toolkit as well as a local database of business relief programs.

 - Minnesota DEED COVID-19 webpage with Minnesota specific information to help small businesses